gajabaar/2024-playground/README.md

 <figure><img src=".files_for_readme/images/Adding the SSH Key to Your GitHub Account 5.png" alt=""><figcaption></figcaption></figure>

+For more detailed steps, refer to the [GitHub guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 ### Setting Up Your Own Copy of the Repository

 1.  **Fork the repo on GitHub to your personal account.** Click the `Fork` button on the `gajabaar/2024-playground` Public page.
 (This needs to be done only once.)